Licklider Transmission Protocol

 Licklider Transmission Protocol is a point to point protocol for use in deep space links.
 LTP is commonly seen as the standard underlying convergence layer protocol for the Bundle Protocols (RFC 5050), supporting a wide selection of networks.

 LTP is named in honor of American computer scientist Joseph Carl Robnett Licklider.

 Design

 LTP is designed to run directly over a data link layer (e.g. the Advanced Orbiting Systems (AOS) Space Data Link Protocol).
-It can also run on the User Datagram Protocol (UDP), e.g. if used in a sensor network, in a private network (where bandwidth contestation isn’t an issue), or for software debug purposes.
+It can also run on the User Datagram Protocol (UDP), e.g. if used in a sensor network, in a private network (where bandwidth contestation is not an issue), or for software debug purposes.
 Therefore, it does not address issues like routing or congestion control.
 It was originally designed to support “long-haul” transmission in an interplanetary network; its design is based on experiences with the CCSDS File Delivery Protocol (CFDP).

 Developed for space communication, its features are: